istoc42/ac_check/readme.txt

 Change Log

 - Tidy up of script timer in console.
 Returns minutes and seconds.
-- Added file counter to end of script console message
+- Added file counter to end of script console message.
-- Added date and time to filename to create a new file each time the script is run
+- Added date and time to filename to create a new file each time the script is run.
+- Changed to ask for username and password before beginning.